 Search queries are turning conversational

 Before we start quoting studies and scholarly research, think for a minute about how you search the web, and how that’s changed over the past several years.
 Chances are, you do lots of searching on your phone, sometimes using voice search. (“Siri, what’s the fastest pizza delivery in my neighborhood?”)
 And you’re probably “talking” to the internet more like a friend than an encyclopedia.

 The studies back us up.
 According to HubSpot’s blog, “Amplified by the rise of mobile and voice search, queries have become more and more conversational.”
-While a few years ago, people tended to enter a single term into a search engine, they’re increasingly asking questions and using full, complex sentences.
+A few years ago people tended to enter a single term into a search engine.
+Now they’re increasingly asking questions and using full, complex sentences.

 Search engines are responding.
 In order to understand this new type of query better, much of Google’s product development in the past 3-4 years has been about natural language processing.
 The 2013 introduction of Hummingbird, Google’s search algorithm, is a prime example.

 Writing for SEO with topics over keywords